aarjee/Yoga-Kinect/Analysis/README.md

 * Successfully run the program in an operating system for which you want to create the executable application.
 * Install PyInstaller (pip install pyinstaller)
 * Run 'pyinstaller version2.py' to generate the executable.
 Refer to http://www.pyinstaller.org/

+## Files added by Adhish (WIP)

+* stability -- To calculate stability of one subject one asan (generic script)
+* stability1 -- Iterative version that runs over all subjects and asanas (in the current structure)
+* minor_changes -- To standardize asan names in the directory structure and file names (there are spelling mistakes in general).
+May need to run more than once.
+* generates_cmp -- Generates correlation matix with p-values (incomplete and inefficient -- need to run for 1 week on cerebrum to generate numbers for 10K iterations.
+For specific matrcies it gives errors in p-values).
+* obtain_correlation_matrix.py -- Used to obtain correlation matrix from OUTPUT.csv (currently not well structured.
+OUTPUT.csv must be in the same folder).
+* classifications.py -- Package that classifies the asanas (horizontal, vertical etc.).
+Used by stability1
+* extract_pebl -- Extraction of PEBL metrics.
+Need to run it once for each test.
+* rename_pebl_csv -- To rename csv's kept inside folders of every subject.
+The CSV name needs to match the subject name.
+* rename_stab -- (Obsolete now) To change name_asana to subjectID_asana in the data (and inside every file's name changed).
+* simon.py -- (Obsolete now).
+To process Simon task.
+Use the simon in extract_pebl -- it has more metrics.
+* skeletons1.py -- (Not working.
+Might need some package installations in python3) Iterative version of skeletons.py to generate videos of all the asanas and all the subjects.